CosmicResearch/MSP430libs/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+## Irideon License

+Copyright (c) 2014-2017, Irideon SL.
+All rights reserved.

+All code provided by Irideon is under Irideon's End-User License Agreement.